arda264/watchorpass/README.md

 How to download the required packages.
 If you have the project files locally skip to the 4th step!

 1) Make sure git is installed in your device
-2) Create a folder, and initialize git in that folder using the command, git init.
+2) Create a folder, and initialize git in that folder using the command: git init.
-3) run the command, git pull [project link](https://git.liacs.nl/butterfingers/softwaredevelopment.git) in the folder you created (The link can be found when you click blue button called "code" towards top right and click on HTTPS).
+3) run the command: git pull [project link](https://git.liacs.nl/butterfingers/softwaredevelopment.git) in the folder you created (The link can be found when you click blue button called "code" towards top right and click on HTTPS).

 4) Open a command prompt on your device as admin, and navigate to the project folder with the project in using cd command.
-5) Go to the project folder in Run in the command prompt, cd actor-tinder-app
+5) Go to the project folder and navigate to \actor-tinder-app
-6) Go to this site and download Node.js, [Nodejs download](https://nodejs.org/en/download)
+6) Go to this site and download Node.js, [Nodejs download](https://nodejs.org/en/download) it is recommended to use the installer for your operating system.
-7) Run in the command prompt, npm install expo
+7) Run in the command prompt: npm install expo
-8) Run in the command prompt, cd backend
+8) Navigate to \actor-tinder-app\backend
-9) Run in the command prompt, pip install uvicorn fastapi numpy pandas sentence_transformers sklearn ast
+9) Run in the command prompt: pip install uvicorn fastapi numpy pandas sentence_transformers scikit-learn

 Required changes to run the program